allianz/ng-aquila/projects/ng-aquila/src/theming/theming.md

 The library provides an interface for extending and overwriting properties of our base theme to enable the creation of custom application themes.
 This is accomplished by using SCSS maps for merging your newly defined style tokens and our base theme tokens and then injecting those into the components by CSS variables.

-If you want your application to support IE11, please look at the [IE11 support section](./documentation/theming/overview#ie11-support).

 ### Customizing the base theme
 In order to define your custom theme first create a file `<your-theme>.scss`.